 It’s been pointed out to me that if the above is the case, then Albus’s statement in HBP, chapter 23 about the significance of the Prophecy to Voldemort and Harry being voluntary on their parts comes across as both dishonest and hypocritical.

 I’m not convinced it proves anything of the sort.
 You have to consider that Albus may be playing the “sadder but wiser” card by the time that conversation took place.
-And he may believe he has a very good reason to not be completely forthcoming with Harry yet.
+And he may believe he has a very good reason to still not be completely forthcoming with Harry yet.
 He had been worn down by over 20 years of opposition to Riddle before the Prophecy demons threw temptation in his path.
 And I still think he succumbed in a moment of weakness.

 By the end of OotP, however, Albus had obviously got a clue.
 That tear that Harry didn’t notice signified something.
 We can’t be altogether certain of what, but it may be more than just the avowed emotional mistake of getting too attached to Harry and letting things fall through the cracks elsewhere.